By Maya Hoon

 Ulus extends his research outside of his lab and field site to make sure citizens are aware of mercury pollution in coastal areas.
 As a volunteer with UNCG’s Science Everywhere program, he teaches students from kindergarten up to high school about mercury as a pollutant.

 In Tyrrell County, one of the poorest counties in North Carolina and the location of one of Ulus’ sites, Ulus finds that “many people actually don’t know about mercury….
 So, one of my purposes is to explain what’s going on in their own community about mercury pollution, because most of them have no idea about that.”
-He has been in contact with the town manager at Columbus, NC to speak with the mayor about mercury and his research to help communities in the area understand mercury pollution in general.
+He has been in contact with the town manager in Columbia, North Carolina to speak with the mayor about mercury and his research to help communities in the area understand mercury pollution in general.